MicroFocus/octane-tfs-plugin/README.md

 **PAT (TFS Personal access token)**: The token should be configured by TFS admin (see [PAT](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate) )

 **After the connection is set up**, open ALM Octane, define a CI server and create pipelines.
-For details, see Integrate with your CI server in the ALM Octane Help.
+For details, see ['Set up CI servers'](https://admhelp.microfocus.com/octane/en/latest/Online/Content/AdminGuide/article_CI_servers_setup.htm?cshid=Install_CI_Plugin) in the ALM Octane Help

 ## Administer the plugin
 There are several rest api operations that can be performed to monitor plugin health.